Top 10 Jira roadmap plugins in 2025

 Because the roadmap timeline is dynamic and reflects all updates happening, you may use it as a source of information when tracking how work is progressing from stage to stage.

-While there are multiple solutions for creating your Jira roadmap, the basic principles stay the same no matter which tool you eventually choose.
+While there are multiple solutions for how to add roadmap to Jira, the basic principles stay the same no matter which tool you eventually choose.

 Here are the top steps to create a Jira roadmap step by step: